-Locks can be used to encode "weak" (duplicable) references in the style of ML and duplicable references with affine content in the style of Alms [32], both of which support arbitrary sharing.
-Locks can be axiomatized in Mezzo as a library, whose interface appears in Figure 10.
-Again, this requires extending the proof of type soundness; we have not yet done so.
+Locks can be used to encode "weak" (duplicable) references in the style of ML and duplicable references with affine content in the style of Alms [33], both of which support arbitrary sharing.

+Locks can be axiomatized in $Me \not\equiv o$ as a library, whose interface appears in the extended version of this paper [28].
+Again, the proof of type soundness must be extended; we have begun this work.
 We view locks as complementary to adoption and abandon and nesting.
 In a typical usage scenario, a lock protects an adopter, which in turn controls a group of adoptees (or of nested permissions).
 This allows a group of objects to be collectively protected by a single lock.
 It should be noted that (we believe) adoption and abandon are sound in a concurrent setting.